-Brad grew up on the Mendocino coastline of Northern California.
-After graduating high school – he really wasn’t sure what career path interested him.
-Part of their extended family owned a creamery in Santa Rosa (Warner’s Creamery) – and they introduced Brad to a couple living in St. Helena at the time (friends of the family).
+Brad was born in Sebastopol in neighboring Sonoma County and was raised on the Mendocino coastline of Northern California.
+He wasn’t really sure what career path interested him after graduating from high school.
+Part of his extended family owned Warner’s Creamery (known for ice cream, operating in the 1950s and 1960s) at 1910 Mendocino Avenue in Santa Rosa; the site is now home of O’Reilly Auto Parts.
+They introduced Brad to a couple living in St. Helena at the time who were friends of the family.
 This couple leased (from Chevron) and ran a gas station in St. Helena.
 They were looking for someone to manage this gas station and offered the position to Brad.

-After two weeks Brad realized running a gas station wasn’t something he was interested in doing for very long – fortuitously, an Italian neighbor, Alfredo Santi who had worked at Charles Krug since the late 1940’s invited Brad to come with him to the cellar.
+After two weeks Brad realized running a gas station wasn’t something he was interested in doing for very long – fortuitously, an Italian neighbor, Alfredo Santi who had worked at Charles Krug since the late 1940s invited Brad to come with him to the cellar.
 This was 1967.
 Brad’s first winery job in Napa was at Charles Krug cleaning the tops of tanks.
 As Brad jokes, “I started at the top in the wine business”.
+It is now in the 2020s and there are very few winemakers still active in Napa Valley who assisted with winemaking in the 1960s.

 While working at Charles Krug he was still helping manage the gas station.
-Vintners would stop by to fill up their tanks – they were the who’s who of Napa at the time – including Louis Martini, Joe Heitz and Robert Mondavi who had just opened his brand-new winery in Oakville.
-Brad had met him prior while working at Charles Krug – one day Robert Mondavi stopped into the gas station and invited Brad to come see his new winery.
+Vintners would stop by to fill up their tanks; they were the who’s who of Napa Valley at the time – including Louis Martini, Joe Heitz and Robert Mondavi who had just opened his brand-new winery in Oakville.
+Brad had met Mondavi prior while working at Charles Krug.
+One day Robert Mondavi stopped into the gas station and invited Brad to come see his new winery.

 And of interesting note; Brad’s career at the gas station has come full circle.
 In 1997 he purchased the old gas station that provided him his first job in the Napa Valley, and he continues to own it today.